-Recently I traveled to Louisiana to visit family who live in a nearby city.
+Recently I traveled to Louisiana to visit family who lives in a nearby city.
 This wasn’t my first trip the Big Easy, but it was my first to see it with a “local.”
 We began our journey in St. Tammany Parrish, just north of New Orleans.
 To get there, we had to travel the Lake Ponchartrain Causeway – the world’s longest bridge measuring 24 miles long.
 A small toll is collected on the North Shore (Mandeville) side of the bridge.

 Exiting the Causeway

 After arriving near the heart of the city, we barely found a parking space.
-Fortunately we were able to find one near the famous French Quarter.
+Fortunately, we were able to find one near the famous French Quarter.